2020 Seattle Seahawks season: Week 16: vs. Los Angeles Rams

 With the win, the Seahawks clinched the NFC West title for the first time since 2016.
 They won all three home games against their NFC West opponents for the first time since 2014 and finished 7–1 at home in the regular season, which is also their best home record since 2016.
+This would be their last division title until 2025.